 There are many reasons why bottled water is drawing criticism lately.
 From the incredible amount of plastic pollution that stems from mismanaged plastic water bottles, to the threat of hazardous chemicals leaching from the plastic, to the controversial water harvesting practices of some bottled water companies, to the fact that bottled water is no healthier than tap water, the practice of bottling water is definitely not popular with many crowds.

 And while bottled water may serve a degree of reliability in times of natural disaster or compromised water service, the widespread embrace of this $100 billion industry on a daily basis is just not as convenient or healthy as some companies have it cracked up to be.
 In fact, it’s proving to be anything but convenient or healthy for wildlife.
-If you care about birds, fish, insects and any number of other creatures, this is one industry you won’t want to be supporting any longer.
-From the harvest of water by bottling companies to the manufacture and eventual disposal of the plastic bottles, bottled water is truly a danger to wildlife all over the planet.
+If you care about birds, fish, insects, and any number of other creatures, this is one industry you won’t want to be supporting any longer.
+From the harvest of water by bottling companies to the manufacture and eventual disposal of plastic bottles, bottled water is truly a danger to wildlife all over the planet.

 Diverting Valuable Resources